devBoi76/MarkAI/README.md

 # MarkAI
 Markov chain based AI discord bot written in Java

-He learns from messages written on the server that are not sent by a bot or have !markai in them
+He learns from messages written on the server that are not sent by a bot and don't have !markai in them

 The .jar is in `target/markov-1.0-SNAPSHOT-jar-with-dependencies.jar`